 - SEPTA driver did not “kneel” bus properly for passenger to exit

 - Wheelchair ramp was uneven with the ground after being lowered, resulting in injuries to wheelchair-bound passenger attempting to exit via ramp

 The critical inquiry is whether the bus, or any part thereof, is in motion.
 Courts have denied SEPTA’s immunity claims regarding passengers injured as a result of being struck by bus doors which were in motion.
-It is important to speak to an experienced Philadelphia personal injury lawyer at once regarding your SEPTA accident in order to explore the possible theories of liability against SEPTA and to prepare for any immunity defenses that SEPTA may raise.
+It is important to speak to an experienced personal injury attorney in Philadelphia, PA at once regarding your SEPTA accident in order to explore the possible theories of liability against SEPTA and to prepare for any immunity defenses that SEPTA may raise.

 What to do Following a SEPTA Accident

 - Make sure to immediately write down the bus number, route number, time of day and accident location.
 This information is critical following a SEPTA bus accident as it will enable your personal injury lawyer to properly put SEPTA on notice and obtain video of the accident.